Nuna Gleason standing confidently outdoors in vibrant African headwrap and accessories, symbolizing cultural pride, resilience, and leadership.

-My lifelong mission is to end sexual violence — especially for African women and girls who are too often silenced by systems, stigma, or distance.
+My lifelong mission is to end the cycle of sexual violence — especially for African women and girls who are too often silenced by systems, stigma, or distance.
 My advocacy spans continents, and so does my impact.

 My Approach